-The surfaces of all your teeth are always covered with a thin, sticky layer of bacteria.
-This layer of bacteria is called plaque.
+Left alone, the surfaces of all your teeth naturally become covered with a thin layer of bacteria, food and other substances.
+This layer is called plaque.

-When you eat anything sugary, the bacteria on your teeth turn the sugar into energy and acid.
-This acid softens and dissolves the hard enamel surface of your teeth in a process called demineralisation.
-Over time, demineralisation can cause cavities to form in your teeth.
+When you eat anything containing carbohydrates, the bacteria on your teeth digest these carbohydrates for their own nutrition.
+As a waste product of this, they also produce acids.
+These acids soften and dissolve the hard enamel surface of your teeth.
+This is called demineralisation.
+Over time, demineralisation can cause small holes (cavities) to form in your teeth.
 This is known as tooth decay or dental caries.

 The enamel surface of your teeth doesn't contain any nerves, so you won't feel any pain when you first start to get a cavity.
-Eventually, however, a cavity may reach the dentine – the substance underneath the enamel that forms the bulk of your tooth and covers the blood vessels and nerves.
-Dentine is sensitive to pain, so more advanced cavities may cause pain, especially when you eat or drink anything hot, sugary or acidic.
+Eventually, however, a cavity may reach the dentine.
+This is the substance underneath the enamel that makes up most of your tooth and covers the blood vessels and nerves.
+Exposed dentine can be sensitive to pain, so more advanced cavities may cause pain, especially when you eat or drink anything hot, cold, sugary or acidic.
+The decay will also spread more quickly once it has reached the dentine.

-Saliva helps to wash away and neutralise the acid on your teeth.
-It contains minerals that replace those that are lost from the enamel during demineralisation.
+Saliva helps to neutralise the acid on your teeth, allowing the enamel to recover and harden again.
 This replacement process is called remineralisation.

-Demineralisation and remineralisation happen every time you eat or drink something sugary.
-If you consume sugary food or drinks too often, the saliva doesn't get long enough to fully remineralise your teeth.
-This will increase your risk of getting tooth decay.
+Demineralisation occurs every time you eat or drink something sugary and the saliva needs time to remineralise after each ‘acid attack’.
+If you consume sugary food or drinks at regular intervals throughout the day, the saliva doesn't get long enough to fully remineralise your teeth.
+This will increase your risk of tooth decay spreading more quickly.

-Gum disease is inflammation of your gums and may also involve damage to the bone that anchors your teeth into your jaw.
-Gum disease is very common and affects more than half of adults who have their own (natural) teeth.
+Gum disease is the inflammation of your gums.
+It may also involve damage to the bone that anchors your teeth into your jaw.
+Gum disease is very common; it affects more than half of adults worldwide.

-If you don't clean plaque off your teeth regularly, your gums will become red, swollen and shiny and they may bleed.
-This is the early stage of gum disease called gingivitis.
-You can easily treat gingivitis by having a thorough teeth cleaning routine.
-This means brushing your teeth and flossing regularly to remove the plaque.
+The early stage of gum disease is called gingivitis, and it is most commonly associated with plaque on your teeth.
+If you don't clean plaque off your teeth regularly, the bacteria in the plaque infect the gums and cause inflammation.
+Gingivitis may not cause pain, but your gums will become red and swollen and they may bleed easily, especially when you brush your teeth.
+You can treat gingivitis by having a thorough teeth-cleaning routine.
+This means brushing your teeth and flossing regularly to remove plaque.

-As time goes by the pockets can get deeper and more difficult to clean, so they are more likely to become infected.
-The plaque attacks your gums and can start to attack the bone that holds them in place, making them wobbly and sensitive.
-If left untreated over a number of years, your teeth may become very loose and need to be taken out by a dentist.
+If periodontitis isn’t treated, the plaque will eventually attack your gums and the bone that holds your teeth in place, making them wobbly and sensitive.
+If periodontitis remains untreated over a number of years, your teeth may become very loose and need to be taken out by a dentist.

-A professional clean, called a scale and polish, to remove stains from your teeth and any build up of plaque and tartar may help treat gingivitis and periodontitis. [m1] A dentist or hygienist will perform your scale and polish.
-Scaling removes tartar that has formed on your teeth, as well as trapped food and plaque.
-Polishing removes stains from teeth.
-Your dentist or hygienist can give you more advice about teeth stain removal
+A professional clean called a scale and polish may help treat gum disease.
+A dentist or hygienist will perform your scale and polish.
+Scaling removes calculus that has formed on your teeth, as well as trapped food and plaque.
+Polishing removes stains from teeth and leaves a smooth surface that slows down the build-up of plaque.

-Dental erosion is the loss of enamel and dentine caused by acid attacking the surfaces of your teeth.
-However, unlike with tooth decay, the acids don’t come from plaque bacteria.
+Dental erosion is a common condition where acid attacks the surface of your teeth, leading to the loss of enamel and dentine.
+However, unlike tooth decay, the acids don’t come from plaque bacteria.
 They usually come from acidic drinks such as fruit juices, fizzy drinks and squashes – this includes the 'diet' varieties.
-Certain foods, for example crisps or vinegary sauces such as ketchup, can also cause dental erosion.
-Dental erosion is common and often affects children.
+Certain foods, for example pickled foods, crisps or ketchup, can also cause dental erosion.

 Stomach acid in vomit can also cause dental erosion.
-If you have a health condition that causes you to be sick frequently (for example bulimia nervosa or digestive problems), you may risk damaging your teeth.
+If you have a health condition that causes you to be sick frequently (for example, bulimia or a digestive problem), you may be at risk of dental erosion.

 Good dental care and oral hygiene are very important to help prevent tooth decay and gum disease.
-It involves teeth cleaning at least twice a day with fluoride toothpaste, visiting the dentist and hygienist regularly and limiting the amount of sugar in your diet.
+This involves cleaning your teeth at least twice a day with fluoride toothpaste, visiting the dentist and hygienist regularly, and limiting the amount of sugar and acid in your diet.

 Brush your teeth